Unthrottled/event-sourcing-workshop/README.md

 However, only the frontend has been built, all data persistence and projections have not been built yet.

-Thankfully, they built all of it out it to a REST Contract!
+Thankfully, they built all of it out to a REST Contract!

 ### REST Contract details